Purcell Care Center in Purcell, OK

 Cons

-• pro Residents are left asleep in hallways and call lights go unanswered for long periods.
+• pro Residents are left asleep in hallways, and call lights go unanswered for long periods.

-• pro The place is described as neglected and as a hell hole that does not communicate with families.
+• pro The place is described as a hell hole and should be shut down immediately.

 Review